The Significance of User Characteristics for Reposting Prediction on X: A Comparative Analysis Under Distribution Shift: Background

-There are many related works on various aspects of reposting.
+There are many related works on various aspects of reposting, but they differ in the prediction target.
 Some works studied posts only, some focused on posts and their senders only, and some considered posts and their recipients only.
-For example, \cite{Ma2013OnTwitter, Zheng2022PredictingNetworks} predicted the popularity of a post; \cite{li2017deepcas,xu2021casflow} predicted the incremental size of the spreading tree for a given post over time; \cite{yin2021deep} predicted the time gap between reposts of a given post; \cite{wang2022tweet}~predicted the probability of a given post being reposted (by any user), and \cite{wang2017topological,islam2018deepdiffuse,cao2021information,yuan2021dyhgcn,yang2021full} predicted the next user who is going to repost a given post based on the sequence of previous reposters of the post and the social relations among these reposters.
+For example, \citet{Ma2013OnTwitter, Zheng2022PredictingNetworks} predicted the popularity of a post; \citet{li2017deepcas,xu2021casflow} predicted the incremental size of the spreading tree for a given post over time; \citet{yin2021deep} predicted the time gap between reposts of a given post; \citet{wang2022tweet} predicted the probability of a given post being reposted (by any user), and \citet{wang2017topological,islam2018deepdiffuse,cao2021information,yuan2021dyhgcn,yang2021full} predicted the next user who is going to repost a given post based on the sequence of previous reposters of the post and the social relations among these reposters.